 “If we are growing we are always going to be outside our comfort zone.” – John Maxwell

 I regularly attend Mastermind sessions with other entrepreneurs where my thinking is challenged and my comfort zone is usually destroyed by the time I leave.
 This is a beneficial and helpful practice, but one-on-one coaching is still king.
 Nothing beats the personalized attention and individual focus that this type of partnership can offer you.
-Nothing my friends!
+Absolutely nothing my friends!

 Let’s think about what you have to lose…..nothing!
 Let’s think about what you may gain….everything!